mikalai-hryb/notes/terraform.md

 ### What is `serial` in a state file?

 Terraform uses the `serial` to keep track of the changes made in each new state file and uses it to make sure your operations run against the correct known state file

+### What version format does HashiCorp use for TF versions?

+HashiCorp uses the semantic versioning format `major.minor.patch` for Terraform versions.

 ### What programming style do TF configuration files use?
 Procedural, declarative or imperative?